Acromelanism: Rabbit coat colours

 No pointed white rabbit can produce orange pigment; therefore, the points are always either black, blue, chocolate, or lilac.
-The resulting point coloration is sometimes in conjunction with a coat pattern, such as: white agouti, marten, broken, Vienna, or harlequin.
+The resulting point colouration is sometimes in conjunction with a coat pattern, such as: white agouti, marten, broken, Vienna, or harlequin.
 (Such coats may not be recognized for showing.)

 Rabbit breeds

-Breeds of rabbit that include varieties with point coloration include:
+Breeds of rabbit that include varieties with point colouration include: